-We are proven experts in the field of Code for Sustainable Homes and BREEAM assessments.
+We are proven experts in the field of BREEAM and legacy Code for Sustainable Homes assessments.

 With funding frequently dependent on the ability to attain a high rating, money spent on a skilled Suitably Qualified Ecologist (SQE) is often one of the best investments a developer can make, not least because many credits can be awarded on the recommendation of a good SQE.